I’ll begin this post by saying this was not your typical New York City trip.

 This post is not sponsored but contains commissionable links

-This post will be a little different than past trip recaps; instead of sharing an itinerary day-by-day, I’ll share a little about what we did in categories: Food + Drink, Shopping, and Sights + Attractions.
-Ready?
-Let’s go!
+This post will be a little different than past trip recaps; instead of sharing an itinerary day-by-day, I’ll share a short and sweet blurb about the places we visited in these categories: Food + Drink, Shopping, and Sights + Attractions.

 NYC FOOD + DRINK